easybuilders/easybuild-tutorial/docs/practical_information/README.md

 *(only relevant if you are* ***not*** *using AWS Cloud9)*

 * having Docker or Singularity installed
-* a system with a processor supporting the AVX instruction set.
-AVX is supported by Intel Ivy Bridge or AMD Bulldozer (both released in 2011) and onwards.
+* a system with a processor supporting the [AVX instruction set](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
+AVX is supported by Intel Sandy Bridge or AMD Bulldozer (both released in 2011) and onwards.

 If you are in doubt about your systems compatibility, see [Testing host compatibility](#testing-host-compatibility) at the end of this document.